The best sales to shop today: Everlane, Rocketbook, Brooklinen and more | CNN Underscored

 More deals to shop

-- TP-Link networking products, like mesh Wi-Fi systems, routers, Wi-Fi extenders and more are up to 21% off at Amazon.
+- TP-Link networking products, including mesh Wi-Fi systems, routers, Wi-Fi extenders and more, are up to 21% off at Amazon.

-- Keep your teeth healthy and your dentist happy with a Philips Sonicare DailyClean 1300 Rechargeable Electric Toothbrush, now $24.99, down from $49.99, on Best Buy.
+- Keep your teeth healthy and your dentist happy with a Philips Sonicare DailyClean 1300 Rechargeable Electric Toothbrush, now $24.99, down from $49.99, at Best Buy.

 - Get an extra 60% off clearance apparel for men and women at Eddie Bauer now when you use the code AUGCLX60 at checkout.